lu-w/stars-logic-mtcq/README.md

 Done!
 You can now use the `testMtcqPred` like any predicate in STARS.
 If the MTCQ is non-Boolean, it is checked whether at least one answer is returned to evaluate the predicate.

+For more details on usage, check the test cases in `src/test/kotlin/tools/aqua/stars/logic/mtcq/MTCQEvaluatorTest.kt`.